Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

-In real-world environments, the number of nodes dynamically changes.
-To investigate the impact of node count variations on LDT and RMR, we fix the $k$ at 4 and gradually increase the number of nodes $n$ from 200 to 600.
-The results are shown in Figure \ref{fig:change num and k}A. Figure\ref{fig:change num and k} A illustrates the effect of a linear increase in the number of nodes on cluster LDT and RMR.
+\textbf{When $k$ and $n$ take various values:} In real-world environments, the number of nodes is unfixed.
+To investigate the impact of node count variations on LDT and RMR, we fix the $k$ at 4 and gradually increase the number of nodes $n$ from 100 to 1500.
+The results are shown in Figure \ref{fig:change num and k}A, which illustrates the effect of a linear increase in the number of nodes on cluster LDT and RMR.
 In tree-based broadcast algorithms, an increase in cluster size does not directly lead to an increase in LDT.
 Instead, LDT only increases when the growth in cluster size affects the tree height.
-As seen at $n=200$ and $n=300$, since the increase does not alter the tree height, the cluster's LDT remains unchanged.Additionally, for Snow, Plumtree, and Gossip, the RMR value does not increase with the total number of nodes.
-In the figure, we observe that due to Plumtree’s initial bias in broadcasting, messages may persistently propagate along suboptimal paths.
-If this occurs while the cluster remains stable, the same suboptimal path may continue to be used indefinitely.
+As seen at $n=500$ to $n=900$, since the increase does not alter the tree height, the cluster's LDT remains unchanged.
+Additionally, for Snow and Gossip, the RMR value does not increase with the total number of nodes.
+In the figure, we observe that due to Plumtree’s initial bias in broadcasting, messages could persistently propagate along suboptimal paths.
+If this occurs while the cluster remains stable, the suboptimal path could continue to be used indefinitely.
+Overall, the delivery time of the standard Snow algorithm is on average over 30\% faster than Plumtree.
+Oscillations in the standard Snow algorithm emerge when straggler nodes become internal nodes, thereby increasing message propagation latency to descendant nodes.
+Our Coloring algorithm addresses this limitation by establishing disjoint message propagation paths.